 Individual employers will set the selection criteria for their apprentices, liaising with the Faculty of Creative and Cultural Industries.
 Applicants might be expected to have either: gained a regulated Diploma in Journalism qualification; achieved a degree (any subject); or completed the Junior Journalist Apprenticeship.
 Individual employers will identify any relevant entry requirements in terms of previous qualifications, training, work experience or other criteria.
 Some employers will seek candidates who have previously worked as a journalist.
-A portfolio submission and/or interview will be required as part of the selection process.

 All applicants to the Degree Apprenticeship courses must have an acceptable Level 2 qualification in English and Mathematics.
 Acceptable qualifications include GCSE with grade C/4 or above and Functional Skills with Pass.
 Please note that we are not able to accept all kinds of Level 2 qualifications, so if you are unsure whether you have a suitable qualification, please get in touch.
 If you do not have an acceptable qualification you may be required to take an additional assessment during the application process.

 Gain a Master's in Journalism while you earn a salary on this distance learning Senior Journalist Master’s Degree Apprenticeship – developed with the NCTJ (National Council for the Training of Journalists) and employers including the BBC, Guardian News and Media, Haymarket Media Group, Reach Plc and Sky News.

 - Learn advanced journalism skills as you build on your degree, journalism diploma or journalism apprenticeship

 - Develop the abilities you need to be a senior leader in a newsroom or communications team

 - Master the technical skills you need to deliver reports using different types of media including video